 Easter in Slovakia: Easter eggs and buckets of cold water

 It’s not Easter bunnies or chocolate eggs hiding in a bush.
-In Slovakia, Easter Monday is celebrated by guys chasing girls around with a whip (a switch) made off willow branches (korbáče) and also pouring buckets of cold water on them.
-And as a sign of gratitude, girls reward the boys by giving them beautiful hand-decorated Easter eggs, chocolates, liquor, or even money.
+In Slovakia, Easter Monday used to be celebrated by guys chasing girls around with a whip (a switch) made from willow branches (korbáče) and pouring buckets of cold water on them.
+And as a sign of gratitude, girls rewarded the boys by giving them beautiful hand-decorated Easter eggs, chocolates, liquor, or even money.
 What an awesome traditions!

 Ok, perhaps some girls will disagree with me.
 But this tradition of šibačky (switching) and polievačky (watering) is all in good sport.
-The point is not to harm the girls, instead, this tradition keeps them beautiful and “springy” (like the twigs) for the whole year.
-And of course, it gives the boys a chance to visit with their favorite girls.
+The point was not to cause harm, instead, this tradition kept the girls beautiful and “springy” (like the twigs) for the whole year.
+And of course, it gave the boys a chance to visit their favorite girls.

 Images from the traditional way to celebrate Slovak easter.
 The first image comes from Slovakia.travel, the second image was submitted on Facebook.

-Traditional Slovak Easter celebrations date to the pre-Christian pagan times, when people did not think of seasons changing as something that happens automatically because of Earth’s motion around the Sun.
+Traditional Slovak Easter celebrations date to the pre-Christian pagan times, when people did not think of seasons changing as something happening automatically due to the Earth’s orbital motion.
 Instead, the seasons were directly linked to the spirits present in the environment all around them.
 Spring was the time when the good spirits started taking the lead from the evil that dominated through out the winter.
 And to aid in this transition, several rituals were undertaken to help the good defeat the evil.
-There was the drowning of Morena (potápanie Moreny) in which a wooden board decked in womens clothes was sent floating down the river.
+There was the drowning of Morena (potápanie Moreny) in which a wooden board decked in women’s clothes was sent floating down the river.
 This symbolized getting rid of bad things from the previous year.
 There was also the raising of the May pole (stavanie mája), which was a green budding branch, decorated with colorful ribbons and Easter eggs.
 This again symbolized the coming of Spring and was meant to surely put the Winter behind.

 The pouring of water had a similar rejuvenating meaning.
 The water washed away all the evils and diseases from the body.
 In some villages, guys would throw girls in a nearby creek.
 In most, cold water was pulled from the well and poured onto girls from buckets.